klieret/sunburst/README.md

 🔖 **Check out the [full documentation](https://sunburst.readthedocs.io/en/latest/)!**

+🚧 **This is an older project that is currently being brushed up** 🚧

 ## Introduction

 `sunburst` creates "sunburst charts" (also called "Ring Charts", "Hierarchical Pie Chargs" or "Multilevel Pie Charts") together with the `matplotlib` package.